nidorx/ecs-lua/TUTORIAL.md

 local world = ECS.newWorld()

-local bulletSpawnEntity = ECS.Util.NewBasePartEntity(world, BulletSpawnPart, true, false)
+local bulletSpawnEntity = ECSUtil.NewBasePartEntity(world, BulletSpawnPart, true, false)
 ```

-The `ECS.Util.NewBasePartEntity` method is a facilitator that adds the `ECS.Util.BasePartComponent`, `ECS.Util.PositionComponent`, `ECS.Util.RotationComponent` components and can also add interpolation and sync tags, it has the following signature: `function ECS.Util.NewBasePartEntity(world, part, syncBasePartToEntity, syncEntityToBasePart, interpolate)`.
+The `ECSUtil.NewBasePartEntity` method is a facilitator that adds the `ECSUtil.BasePartComponent`, `ECSUtil.PositionComponent`, `ECSUtil.RotationComponent` components and can also add interpolation and sync tags, it has the following signature: `function ECSUtil.NewBasePartEntity(world, part, syncBasePartToEntity, syncEntityToBasePart, interpolate)`.

 In our case, we only want it to sync the data from `BasePart` _(workspace)_ to our `Entity` _(ECS)_.